✨ News ✨

 SNU Card NewsBot

 SNU Card NewsBot is a robot journalism system that automatically generates personalized news slides.
-This was funded by Institute for Information and Communications Technology Promotion of South Korea. (link)
+This was funded by the Institute for Information and Communications Technology Promotion of South Korea. (link)

 Utopia